XRaise blog

 Too many shared linksAccess and security confusion

-Google Docs is best for fast collaboration, but growing teams need clear Drive rules or a dedicated wiki.
+Google Docs is best as a fast collaboration layer.
+Growing startups usually need clear Drive rules or a dedicated wiki for long-term company knowledge.

 Who should choose Google Docs